shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 ### Purpose

-The Yallambee Tiny Homes Accommodation Booking App is designed to provide a seamless platform for users to browse and book stays in a unique tiny home.
+The Yallambee Tiny Homes Booking App is designed to provide a seamless platform for users to browse and book stays in a unique tiny home.
 While Yallambee is currently available through Airbnb, this app will offer greater control over bookings, allowing the client to provide a more personalised and direct experience for their guests.
 The app empowers guests to explore the Yallambee property, check availability, make bookings, and manage their reservations effortlessly, all in one place.

 For admin users, the platform offers robust tools to manage property listings, oversee bookings, and maintain user profiles, ensuring that the operations of Yallambee Tiny Homes are handled smoothly and efficiently.
 By transitioning to their own booking system, the client aims to enhance the guest experience and streamline their business operations, providing a tailored service that aligns with the unique and tranquil nature of Yallambee.